Team of Two

-This will improve communication, organisational effectiveness and job satisfaction.
+This tool improves communication, organisational effectiveness and job satisfaction.

 Much of the business of an organisation takes place between pairs of people.
 These interactions can be positive and developing or frustrating and destructive.
 You can improve them with this simple tool.

 “Team of two” works well with any two people who work together.
 It is excellent for consultants and clients.
 It will even work for life partners.

-It does not work when the relationship is so broken down that either party would rather have a battle than do anything to make it better.
+It does not work when the relationship is dysfunctional, so either party would rather have a battle than do anything to make it better.

-Each person writes down 1) How they think they could help the other person and 2) How they think the other person could help them.
+Each person writes down 1) how they could help the other person and 2) How they think the other person could help them.